19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

  13. Set Flight Path

      The head-drone is a `PathTracerDrone`.
 You give it a set of waypoints and it will trace it in the sky.
 Go to your head-drone's `firmwareScript.lua` file and edit the `WAYPOINTS` variable.
 It needs atleast 4 points to start moving.
      Keep in mind that these coordinates need to be in world space.
-You can use my [Pathing Library](https://github.com/19PHOBOSS98/Lua-Computercraft-Spline-Path-Library/tree/main) to generate Smooth Curving paths, just make sure to offset them to the right world coordinates before flying your drone.
+You can use my [Pathing Library](https://github.com/19PHOBOSS98/Lua-Computercraft-Spline-Path-Library/tree/main) to generate Smooth Curving paths, just make sure to `offset` them to the right world coordinates before flying your drones.

- 15.
+ 14. Set SEGMENT_DELAY

- 16.
+      Each of the drones are set to follow each other on a set distance.
+Edit the `debugger_leviathan.lua` script and set the `SEGMENT_DELAY` variable to adjust the gap between the drones.

- 17. Run Debugger
+ 15. Run Debugger

       In your Debugger tablet run `debugger_leviathan.lua` and press the `t` key to (re)initialize the leviathan drones with their proper settings (debugger_leviathan.lua > `SEGMENT_DELAY`)

- 18. Run Swarm Controller
+ 16. Run Swarm Controller

      In your Swarm Controller tablet run `swarm_controller.lua`.
 The swarm controller UI should appear.